UK and Irish ministers to meet amid row over migration

 “We won’t accept any asylum returns from the EU via Ireland until the EU accepts that we can send them back to France,” a Government source said.

+“I think it’s way too premature to say now that we’ve seen a few people go to Dublin somehow this has been achieved.
+That’s just not going to be the case.”

+Mr Lammy also called for a “coordinated agreement” with European countries, rather than a “whack-a-mole situation” where compromises were made with individual states as they raised complaints.

-Northern Ireland First Minister Michelle O’Neill called for a “thought-out” and “considered” response from both the British and Irish governments.
+On Sunday, Northern Ireland First Minister Michelle O’Neill urged a “thought-out” and “considered” response from both the British and Irish governments.

 The legislation is being drafted in response to an Irish High Court ruling that found Ireland designating the UK as a “safe third country” for returning asylum seekers, in the context of the Rwanda plan, is contrary to EU law.